 Betsey Smith, the director of the RCU, supported RCU staff and teachers throughout the development of this framework and supporting materials.

-Courtney McCubbins, the curriculum manager of the RCU, researched and co-authored this framework.
+Courtney McCubbins, the curriculum manager of the RCU, supported RCU staff and teachers throughout the development of this framework and supporting materials.